hwpplayer1/about-me/README.md

        You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+	   How to reach me: mertgor at masscollabs dot com

 Hi there !